Rome.us

 Christians

 Constantine showed his religious tolerance to both Christians and pagans.
 In 312, he officially started to claim himself to be a Christian.
 His mother, Helena, was a devout Christian, and her influence on the son had an obvious effect.
 Constantine tolerated certain pagan religious practices, but crucifixions were abolished, and pagan sacrifices became forbidden.
-Moreover, his reign gave the end to the gladiator contests, and there were several new laws against sexual immortality and ritual prostitution.
+Moreover, his reign gave an end to the gladiator contests, and there were several new laws against sexual immortality and ritual prostitution.

 Interesting Facts